Bite Blocks in Dentistry: Ensuring Patient Comfort and Safety

 Recent Advancements in Bite Block Technology

-• Smart bite blocks: Incorporating sensors to monitor bite force and jaw position
+• Smart Bite Blocks: Incorporating sensors to monitor bite force and jaw position.

 Conclusion